ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 ### Pre-reading

-- It is useful to have an understanding of GIT (https://git-scm.com/about) and branches as a way of working
+- It is useful to have [an understanding of GIT](https://git-scm.com/about) and branches as a way of working
 - Have a look at pull requests in the `dev-code-review` channel on slack
-- There is also this documentation on our contributing guidelines (https://github.com/ONSdigital/dp/blob/master/guides/CONTRIBUTING.md#development-work) which covers some aspects of creating pull requests.
+- There is also this documentation on our [contributing guidelines](https://github.com/ONSdigital/dp/blob/master/guides/CONTRIBUTING.md#development-work) which covers some aspects of creating pull requests.

 ### Prerequisites

-- In order to contribute you need to first step up a GPG key and configure git to sign all commits (https://github.com/ONSdigital/dp/blob/master/guides/GPG.md).
+- In order to contribute you need to first [step up a GPG key](https://github.com/ONSdigital/dp/blob/master/guides/GPG.md) and configure git to sign all commits.

 ### Steps